Henry Seriake Dickson: Legal career

 Henry Seriake Dickson joined the Nigeria Police Force in 1986.
-Upon his graduation from law school in 1993, he was appointed a cadet assistant superintendent of police in 1994, from where he proceeded to Nigeria Police Academy, Kano for Officer's Training.
-It was in the course of his training that he voluntarily resigned from the police force after nearly a decade of policing, to practice law.
+Upon his graduation from law school in 1993, he was appointed a cadet assistant superintendent of police, from where he proceeded to Nigeria Police Academy in Kano for Officers' Training.
+During his training, he resigned from the police force after nearly a decade in the field, in favour of practicing law.

-As a lawyer, he worked with Serena David Dokubo & CO as an associate solicitor from 1994 to 1995 and moved to Aluko & Oyebode, a prominent law firm in Lagos, also as an associate solicitor, between 1995 and 1996.
-He founded Seriake Dickson & CO in Port Harcourt and later Yenagoa and became its managing solicitor from 1996 to 2006.
-He was elected pioneer publicity secretary, Nigerian Bar Association (NBA) Yenagoa from 1996 to 1998.
+As a lawyer, he worked with Serena David Dokubo & Co. as an associate solicitor from 1994 to 1995 and moved to Aluko & Oyebode, a prominent law firm in Lagos, also as an associate solicitor, between 1995 and 1996.
+He founded Seriake Dickson & Co. in Port Harcourt and later Yenagoa, serving as its managing solicitor from 1996 to 2006.
+He was elected pioneer publicity secretary of the Nigerian Bar Association (NBA) Yenagoa, serving in this role from 1996 to 1998.

 Political career

 Alliance for Democracy

-Dickson began his political career as a member of Alliance for Democracy (Nigeria) and was elected as the Bayelsa State chapter chairman of the party from 1998 to 2000.
+Dickson began his political career as a member of Alliance for Democracy (AD) (Nigeria) and was elected as the Bayelsa State chapter chairman of the party from 1998 to 2000.
 The political party produced a senator representing Bayelsa West, a member of the House of Representatives representing Sagbama - Ekeremor Federal Constituency and three members of the State House of Assembly from Brass Local Government.
-After his tenure as chairman elapsed, was elected national legal adviser of the Alliance for Democracy and served in that position between 2000 and 2002.
+After his tenure as chairman elapsed, he was elected national legal adviser of the Alliance for Democracy and served in that position between 2000 and 2002.

 Attorney General of Bayelsa State (2006–2007)

 In January 2006, Dickson was appointed the attorney-general and commissioner for justice of Bayelsa State (2006 to 2007) by the then Governor, Dr. Goodluck Ebele Jonathan GCFR.

-As attorney general, he was a member of the Body of Benchers, a member, of the Council of Legal Education and vice chairman of the State Advisory Judicial Service Commission.
+As attorney general, he was a member of the Body of Benchers, a member of the Council of Legal Education and vice chairman of the State Advisory Judicial Service Commission.